Breastfeeding Your Toddler: What it's Like & How to Navigate Challenges

 It’s perfectly normal to set boundaries around breastfeeding, especially as your child becomes more independent.
 Nursing a toddler can be demanding, and it’s important to acknowledge your own needs.
 Whether it’s limiting nursing sessions to certain times of day or deciding not to nurse in public, boundaries can help you maintain balance.

 For example, if your toddler wants to nurse in the middle of dinner, you can gently say, “We’ll nurse after dinner.”
 You might also redirect their attention or offer comfort in other ways, such as a cuddle or a special toy.
-The key is consistency—toddlers respond well to clear, loving communication.
+The key is kindness and consistency - toddlers respond well to patient, loving communication.

 Coping with Social Stigma

-Breastfeeding a toddler often invites unsolicited comments like, “Isn’t he too old for that?” or, “She doesn’t need it anymore.”
-Dealing with the social stigma surrounding extended breastfeeding can be emotionally draining, but it helps to stay confident in your decision.
+Breastfeeding a toddler often invites unsolicited comments like, “Isn’t he too old for that?” or, “It's only for comfort now.”
+Dealing with the social stigma surrounding breastfeeding beyond infancy can be emotionally draining, but it helps to connect with other mothers who are on the same journey (whether online or in real life).

 Breastfeeding beyond infancy is a common and normal practice in many parts of the world.
-In fact, the World Health Organization (WHO) recommends breastfeeding for two years or longer if both mother and child wish to continue.
-It’s important to remember that you are making the best choice for you and your child, and your confidence in that choice will help shield you from outside judgement.
-Surround yourself with supportive people who understand and respect your decision.
+In fact, the World Health Organization (WHO) and the NHS both recommend breastfeeding for two years or longer if both mother and child wish to continue.
+It’s important to remember that whatever you decide, as your child's mother, you are making the best choice for you both and your confidence in that choice will help shield you from outside judgement.
+Surrounding yourself with supportive people who understand and respect your decision really helps with this!

 As your toddler grows, you might face some breastfeeding challenges you didn’t encounter earlier, such as dealing with a shallow latch or twiddling.